Yuri Renewable Hydrogen to Ammonia Project

-The project is supported by a AUD$47.5 million grant conditionally approved through ARENA’s Renewable Hydrogen Deployment Funding Round, as well as by funding from the Western Australian Government’s Renewable Hydrogen Fund (AUD$2 million, conditional on project financial close).
+The project is supported by a AUD$47.5 million grant conditionally approved through ARENA’s Renewable Hydrogen Deployment Funding Round, as well as by funding from the Western Australian Government’s Renewable Hydrogen Fund (AUD$2 million) and its Investment Attraction Fund (AUD$3 million).

-A knowledge sharing report on the development proposal, prepared under the Feasibility Study Grant Funding Agreement with ARENA, offers further details on the development.
+A knowledge sharing report on the development proposal, prepared under the Feasibility Study Grant Funding Agreement with ARENA, as well as a proponent presentation at a ARENA Insights Forum in November 2022, offers further details on the development.

 February 2019: Yara International ASA and ENGIE agree to undertake a feasibility study into integrating a renewable hydrogen facility at Yara’s existing ammonia plant on the Burrup Peninsula.

 February 2020: ARENA announces a grant of AUD$995,000 to Yara to support the feasibility study.